-- 1. Exchange or charge the battery. - Check electric generator.
+- 1. Exchange or charge the battery. - 2.
+Check electric generator.

-4.1.2 Very Low Battery Voltage
+4.1.3 Very Low Battery Voltage

-If the supply voltage of the transponder falls below 7.5 V DC, a red indication "BAT LOW" is shown in the center of the display.
-The indication is shown as long as the voltage is too low.
+If the supply voltage of the transponder drops below 7.5 V DC, a red "BAT LOW" indicator is shown in the center of the display.
+The indicator remains as long as the device is switched on and regardless of whether the voltage rises again to a regular value.

-Figure 43: Very Low Battery Voltage
+Figure 38: Indication for Very Low Battery Voltage